eldre/eldre-phd/README.md

 If you have any question, do not hesitate to contact me (*elliot.dreujou(at)uqar.ca*).

-> **Current update** (*October 9th*)<br>
+> **Current update** (*October 19th*)<br>
+- Addition of nMDS to chapter2, with a distinction between bay and archipelago stations
+- Various housekeeping

+> **Previous major updates**<br>
 - Regrouping of human activities and update of methodology for exposure indices and of related statistical analyses
 - Update of GLM and HMSC modelling, with results formating and diagnostics
-- Various housekeeping

-> **Previous major updates**<br>
 - Splitting of analyses scripts, discrimination between shallow and deep stations (C2)
 - Addition of bootstraping for indicators' mean (C2)
 - Addition of more indicators, AB curves, ecological status calculation (C2)